-The Master’s College endeavors to offer you a Christ-centered education within your financial reach.
+The Master’s University endeavors to offer you a Christ-centered education within your financial reach.
 Financial Aid is available to prospective students for the Degree Completion program.
 In fact, the majority of our current students use it as a resource to pursue their education.
 We will diligently work with you through this process in helping you to determine the best course of action to make your educational goals a reality.

 If your application is selected for verification by the federal government, additional documents will be requested (Forms 1040, W-2, Federal Student Aid Programs Verification Worksheet, etc.) by the Office of Financial Aid.